abienvenu/rotaplanche/README.md

 * The strength of the wind gusts
 * The speed of the wind changes

 I also made this project to learn Unity, and now I share the code to let others learn and improve the game.
+The source code is available at https://github.com/abienvenu/rotaplanche - pull requests are welcome :-)

-Feel free to send me a message if you make a better version of the game, or if you know about other OpenSource tiny games for casual gamers.
+Have fun!